 In many cases, a Virtual Credit Card payment can be used like a regular credit card to make online purchases.
 This opens the door to the possibility of employee theft and because of reason #2, virtual credit card fraud can go undetected for a long time.

 Dentist’s should Opt-Out of Accepting Virtual Credit Card Payments

 Dentists can opt out of accepting virtual card payments.

-Dealing with insurance companies is can be a PITA.
-The CAQH has provided a letter template that you can send to insurers.
-You can get it here: Sample_Provider_EFT_Request_Letter_to_Health_Plan.pd
+The Council for Affordable Quality Healthcare has provided a letter template that you can send to insurers.
+You can obtain it here: Sample_Provider_EFT_Request_Letter_to_Health_Plan

 U.S. Code of Federal Regulations.
 CFR 45§162.925.
 Additional requirements for health plans.
 Gov Regs. https://www.govregs.com/regulations/expand/title45_chapterA-i1_part162_subpartI_section162.925